 FIA World Endurance Championship WEC

-Sports prototypes and sports cars contest the Sports Car World Endurance Championship WEC in four different classes.
-The LMP1 and LMP2 classes are reserved for sports prototypes.
-The GTE-Pro class is for modified standard sports cars like the Porsche 911 RSR.
-These vehicles are also eligible to run in the GTE Am class, but only if they comply with the GTE-Pro specifications of the previous years.
-In the GTE-Am class, the FIA regulations stipulate that a crew of 2 or 3 drivers must include at least one bronze plus one bronze or silver driver.
+Four classes in the World Endurance Championship attract capacity grids and a diverse range of vehicle models.
+While the LMP1 and LMP2 classes are reserved for sports prototypes, modified standard sports cars like the Porsche 911 RSR compete in the GTE-Pro and GTE-Am classes.
+The vehicles can only race in the latter category if they comply with the GTE-Pro homologation specifications of the previous year.
+In the GTE-Am class, the FIA regulations also stipulate that a crew of two or three drivers must include at least one bronze plus one bronze or silver driver.

 The Sports Car World Endurance Championship (WEC) is run with FIA as the governing body.
 The organiser is the Automobile Club de l’Ouest (ACO).

 30 rue Galilée

 Mobile +44 7770 371332